RundownRhino/ModdedMinecraftGuides/ModdedBasics.md

 This guide is made for people with little or none experience in modded Minecraft.
 However, it's not meant to be a simple step-by-step "what to do" guide (though it has that too!), but rather aims to provide a detailed understanding of how modded Minecraft works, which normally only comes from experience messing with it.

+**Current status**: first public version.

 The guide tries to be OS-agnostic, but was written by a Windows user and mostly involves Windows examples.

-If anything in the guide is incorrect for other platforms, let me know!
+If anything in the guide is incorrect for other platforms, or just incorrect in general, please let me know!

-As this is a rather lofty goal, we must start far away - with...
+Now, as this is a rather lofty goal, we must start far away - with...

 ## The Java Virtual Machine